arabcoders/watchstate/API.md

 - `500 Internal Server Error` if the log path is not configured.

 **Notes**:
-- Only today's `.log` files are returned, not older logs or JSON dump files.
+- Only today's `.jsonl` log files are returned, not older logs or JSON dump files.

 ---